Halchidhoma: Population

 Estimates for the pre-contact populations of most native groups in California have varied substantially.
 (See Population of Native California.)
 The Franciscan missionary-explorer Francisco Garcés estimated the Halchidhoma population in 1776 as 2,500.
 Alfred L. Kroeber (1925:883) put the 1770 population of the Halchidhoma at 1,000.

-Language

-Historical records indicate that there once was a separate Halchidhoma language within the Yuman family, in the River Yuman subdivision.
-Due to war and conflict with European settlers, the Halchidhoma settled in with the Maricopa people, in their current location around Greater Phoenix.
-The Halchidhoma currently identify themselves with the Maricopa tribe, and many live in Lehi, which is a small community within the Salt River Pima-Maricopa Indian Community on the south banks of the Salt River.
-They continue to speak what they refer to as the Halchidhoma language.

 Modern relationship with Maricopa

 Halchidhoma people in the Salt River Pima-Maricopa Indian Community nearly universally identify themselves in English as Maricopa, although both groups testify that they are separate, maintaining separate languages and identities (Kelly 1972:264).